blueseph/mise/README.md

 }
 ```

-You'll still have to `import dom` just like you would `import React`.
+You'll still have to `import dom` just like you would `import React`, though.

+**Why doesn't installing Mise via npm work?**

+Mise on npm currently isn't this package.
+We're trying to hash it out with the current owner of the mise namespace.
+Sorry for the inconvenience!